 Hellraiser began as a sharp, low-budget thriller about adultery and vengeance from beyond the grave (plus some extra-dimensional monsters obsessed with testing the limits of pleasure and pain — mostly pain).
 It was directed by acclaimed author Clive Barker based on his own novella The Hellbound Heart after he expressed disappointment in how previous adaptations of his work.
 From there, the movie spawned nine sequels (with mixed results), plus a series of books and graphic novels exploring the adventures of Pinhead and his fellow Cenobites.

-In a statement (via Deadline), Barked said he was “delighted the Hellraiser mythology is seeing a new life.
+Barker said in a statement (via Deadline) he was “delighted the Hellraiser mythology is seeing a new life.
 It’s time the stories went back to their roots.
 I’m eager to bring to a new audience the most powerful and ancient elements of horror: the darkest evil invading our human lives and how we must find in ourselves the power to resist it.”

 Is there a trailer for HBO's Hellraiser series?